Modern Hebrew: Phonology

 Modern Hebrew has fewer phonemes than Biblical Hebrew but it has developed its own phonological complexity.
 Israeli Hebrew has 25 to 27 consonants, depending on whether the speaker has pharyngeals.
 It has 5 to 10 vowels, depending on whether diphthongs and vowels are counted, varying with the speaker and the analysis.

 Morphology

-Modern Hebrew morphology (formation, structure, and interrelationship of words in a language) is essentially Biblical.
+Modern Hebrew morphology (formation, structure, and interrelationship of words in a language) is essentially that of Biblical Hebrew.
 Modern Hebrew showcases much of the inflectional morphology of the classical upon which it was based.
 In the formation of new words, all verbs and the majority of nouns and adjectives are formed by the classically Semitic devices of triconsonantal roots (shoresh) with affixed patterns (mishkal).
 Mishnaic attributive patterns are often used to create nouns, and Classical patterns are often used to create adjectives.
 Blended words are created by merging two bound stems or parts of words.

 Syntax

 The syntax of Modern Hebrew is mainly Mishnaic but also shows the influence of different contact languages to which its speakers have been exposed during the revival period and over the past century.